Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

-These are the server files.
+These are the server files that allow using FPGA board remotely.
 They are stored here only for reference.

 ```